Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Shape matching

 \section{Shape matching}

 In general, matching deformable objects refers to the task of aligning selected features of a template object (e.g., landmarks) with corresponding features of a target object.
 As discussed in \autoref{sec:CryoEMShapeMatching} above, our premise is to use shape matching, largely following the setup described by \cite{Bruveris2013}.
+For the basic theory of shape matching, we refer to \cite{Younes2010} and for is fundamental geometric underpinnings to \cite{Marsden1999}.

 The starting point is to consider the set $\ShapeSpace$ of deformable shapes (shape space) that we seek to match against each other. $\ShapeSpace$ is often a vector space, but this is not a necessity and $\ShapeSpace$ is sometimes endowed with a manifold structure.